forwardemail/free-email-forwarding/README.md

 6. TXT - through checking if the email address the sender is trying to send to has a TXT DNS record with a valid email forwarding setup

+7. DMARC - we check if a DMARC record exists from the sender's FQDN, and if so, if it is `reject` or `quarantine` then we re-write the `From` of the email as a "friendly-from".
+This means the `From` is set to `$originalName <no-reply@forwardemail.net>` (`$originalName` is the original From name, e.g. "John Doe" in "John Doe <mailto:john@domain.com>").
+Furthermore we set a `Reply-To` (if one is not already set) of the original sender's from address.

 ### Can I "send mail as" with this

 Yes!
 As of October 2, 2018 we have added this feature.
 See [Send Mail As Using Gmail](#send-mail-as-using-gmail) above!